 The hardest part of this recipe is removing the pits from the cherries.
-Use a cherry pitter, cherry stoner, large sewing needle, or - if you have the time - a paper clip to remove the pits.
-Sour cherry spoon sweet is one of the Greek favorites, and it can be served alone with a glass of water, with a cup of coffee (Greek is fabulous), or spooned over Greek yogurt or vanilla ice cream.
+Use a cherry pitter, cherry stoner, large sewing needle, or — if you have the time — a paper clip to remove the pits.
+Sour cherry spoon sweet ( aka vyssino glyko tou Koutaliou —in Greek: βύσσινο γλυκό του κουταλιού, pronounced VEE-see-no ghlee-KOH too koo-tal-YOO) is one of the Greek favorites, and it can be served alone with a glass of water, with a cup of Greek coffee or spooned over Greek yogurt or vanilla ice cream.

 - 2 3/4 pounds of fresh sour cherries